 Your four-year nursing degree must come from an accredited university or college.
 If you have a registered nursing license, then chances are that your state or local government has already verified the accreditation and legitimacy of your nursing degree.

 Your registered nurse resume must show all relevant details related to your accredited four-year nursing degree.
+Demonstrating your educational career progression, such as moving from an associate’s degree to a bachelor’s degree, can further strengthen your resume by highlighting your commitment to professional development.
 Here is an example of what you could list in the educational background section of your resume:

 You don’t necessarily need to include any lesser educational achievements, such as your high-school diploma or associate’s degree, because the four-year degree is all that matters.
 Employers will already assume you earned a high school diploma and a two-year degree if you have a four-year degree.